 Bit 2, when set to 1, represents the support of SAI-48 addresses, as specified in IEEE Std 802, incorporating IEEE Std 802c-2017.

-Bit 3, when set to 1, indicates the availability of a Local Adddress Assignment Protocol (LAAP) server, per IEEE Std 802.1CQ.
-The LAAP protocol will provide the STA with a local MAC address assignment or a set of allowed local MAC address assignments.
+Bit 3, when set to 1, indicates the availability of an address server, per IEEE Std 802.1CQ.
+The address server will provide the STA with a local MAC address assignment or a set of allowed local MAC address assignments.

 Bit 4, when set to 1, indicates support for self-assignment, using the MAC address prefix.
-This indicates support for local addresses formed by extending the MAC address prefix to 48 bits with random bits selected by the assignee.
+This indicates support for local addresses formed by extending the MAC address prefix to 48 bits with bits selected by the assignee.

 Bit 5 indicates that specific MAC addresses pre-configured by the administrator are supported.